tianyuG/celestial-garden/README.md

 _This is currently an experimental feature and can be disabled by unset the `ENABLE_OTA` macro._

 This can be done on a computer that is directly connected to the switch.
 Wait until Arduino is fully boot up (when the lightstrip turns all white), and select the correct Arduino board in _Tools > Port_.
 In addition to normal Serial ports section (if one is connected), there will be a Network ports section.
 Select the correct board and upload firmware.
-If you have difficulties identifying the board, you can use the [`/pod[ID]/ident` OSC Message](OSC_MESSAGES.md#r-message-identifying-a-particular-pod).
+If you have difficulties identifying the board, you can use the [`/pod[ID]/ident` OSC Message](OSC_MESSAGES.md#r-ident).

 ## Terminologies

 'Macro' are those lines with `#define` at the top of [`main.ino`](main/main.ino).
 'Constants' are `static const` variables in [`hwconf.h`](main/hwconf.h) header file.

+'Soft reboot' is a process where a reboot is initiated from software, or when power temporarily disconnects.
+'Hard reboot' is a process where power is lost for an extended amount of time so that the RAM data is no longer retained.

 ## Bootup Sequence